 Fires are not permitted anywhere on the hills.
 There is a significant fire risk during summer and even discarded cigarettes can start a fire.

-Please remember - even though the hills are close to the city observe all the safety guidelines around walking and biking in more remote areas.
+Please remember - even though the hills are close to the city observe all the safety guidelines around walking and biking in more remote areas(external link).